ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

- BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARA- GRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR  PERIOD  ENDING  ON DECEMBER  THIRTY-FIRST  OF THE YEAR PRIOR.
-SAID PERCENTAGE SHALL THEN BE
+ BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARA- GRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR  PERIOD  ENDING  ON
- S. 3614--D  8
+ S. 3614--E  8

- ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE  PERCENT  AND  SHALL  NOT EXCEED THREE PERCENT;
+ DECEMBER  THIRTY-FIRST  OF THE YEAR PRIOR.
+SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE  PERCENT  AND  SHALL  NOT EXCEED THREE PERCENT;
   (b) members with wages greater than forty-five thousand per annum, but